Destination Unknown (novel): Plot summary

-Hilary Craven, a deserted wife and bereaved mother, is planning suicide in a Moroccan hotel.
-British secret agent Jessop picks the lock of her door to propose that she undertakes a dangerous mission as an alternative to taking an overdose of sleeping pills.
-The task, which she accepts, is to impersonate the wife of Thomas Betterton, a nuclear scientist who has disappeared and may have defected to the Soviet Union.
-Soon she finds herself in a group of oddly-assorted travellers being transported to the unknown destination of the title.
+Hilary Craven, a deserted wife and bereaved mother, is planning suicide in a Moroccan hotel, when she is asked by British secret agent Jessop to undertake a dangerous mission as an alternative to taking an overdose of sleeping pills.
+The task, which she accepts, is to impersonate a dying woman to help find the woman's husband, Thomas Betterton, a nuclear scientist who has disappeared and may have defected to the Soviet Union.
+Soon she finds herself in a group of travellers being transported to the unknown destination of the title.